An Ultimate Guide to the Best Ruin Bars in Budapest

 Details: Budapest, Kazinczy u.
 14, 1075 | Open: Mon-Sat: 12PM-4AM, Sun: 9AM-4AM.

 What’s better than a single ruin bar?
 A ruin bar complex made up of many different spots under one roof.
 Right?
 Well if you agree, then Fogas Ház is the perfect spot to profusely party.
 Prior to merging, Instant and Fogas Ház were two popular ruin pubs operating out of different locations.
 Now Instant – Fogas Ház is an Akácfa street party palace, set over 1200 Square Feet, with different rooms, each with a unique decor, and style of sound blasting from the speakers.
 So get to the bar, grab a drink and head down to the dance floor and jam out till the early hours of the morning.

 Details: Budapest, Akácfa u.
 51, 1073 | Open: Mon-Sun: 4PM-6AM.

 If you’re planning a visit to Budapest and have thought about visiting the ruin bars, then you’ll definitely find this useful and hopefully, you can use it to have one helluva time.
-Stay tuned for some more exciting Budapest tips and recommendations coming very soon.
-In the meanwhile check out our guide to What’s Happening in Budapest this September to see what’s on.
+In the meanwhile check out our Ultimate Guide to Drinking Craft beer in Budapest.
 Oh and if you can’t wait, be sure to download the Like Locals app and uncover the amazing unique spots in the city, available on both iOS and Android devices.